altanpazarli/rss_annotation_tool_test/README.md

 - Go to login page
 - Fill related forms with valid data
 - Click Submit button
 Expected: Successful Login
-Result: Successful Login
+Result: :white_check_mark:

 2. a user should not be able to login with a valid username and an invalid password
 - Go to login page
 - Fill related forms with valid username and invalid password
 - Click Submit button
 Expected: Unsuccessful Login - Warning
-Result: Unsuccessful Login - Warning
+Result: :white_check_mark:

 3. a user should not be the able login with blank field/s
 - Go to login page
 - Leave blank form/s
 - Click Submit button
 Expected: Unsuccessful Login - Warning
-Result: Unsuccessful Login - Warning
+Result: :white_check_mark:

 #### Logout Function